RobinDelaplace/ScreenShotRenamer/README.md

 # ScreenshotRenamer

 ## Description

-This Python script automates the renaming of screenshot files within a specified directory using the GPT-4 Vision API.
-By analyzing the content of each image, the script generates a concise new filename, making file management more organized and meaningful.
+This Python script automates the renaming of screenshot files within a specified directory using OpenAI's GPT-4o mini vision-capable model.
+The tool now calls the Responses API, which offers lower per-screenshot pricing compared to the legacy Chat Completions workflow while still producing concise, descriptive filenames for quick organization.

 ## Getting Started

 ### Prerequisites

 - Python 3.x installed on your system.
-- An OpenAI API key.
+- An OpenAI API key with access to GPT-4o mini or another compatible Responses API model.

 ### Dependencies

-- requests library, which can be installed via pip:
+Install the single runtime dependency with pip:

 ```bash
 pip install requests